emarahch/emarahch/README.md

 ### Hi there 💗
- - 🌱 I’m currently learning Python and React! ...
+ - 🌱 I’m currently learning Python and React!
- - 📫 Currently looking for Software enginnering job
+ - 📫 Currently looking for Software enginnering jobs

 <!--